apache/flagon/site/_docs/stack/index.md

 Before starting Kibana, **generate some logs**.
 Move your mouse around, click around, etc. Do this for a couple minutes to populate the index.

 Finally, **navigate to localhost:5601 (Kibaba), set an index pattern, and load our visualizations and dashboards** to see your logs.
 Find simple instructions in our [README](https://github.com/apache/incubator-flagon/tree/master/docker).

-Note that single-node container isn't meant for persistent use, but is built to scale.
-See our [Kubernetes build](https://github.com/apache/incubator-flagon/tree/master/kubernetes), or configure your own cluster using this container to suite your needs.

 Subscribe to our [dev list](dev-subscribe@flagon.incubator.apache.org) and join the conversation!